Blast Corps Soundtrack

 You could say similar things about the Perfect Dark soundtrack, which isn’t necessarily greater than GoldenEye 007’s (comparisons are inevitable, given the games share two composers – Grant Kirkhope and Graeme Norgate).
 However, Perfect Dark is a first-rate demonstration of how to write a brilliant sequel score that smartly tweaks its predecessors’ musical approach, creating something both familiar and excitingly fresh.

 Another substantial difference that comes with Perfect Dark’s futuristic backdrop is a distinct lack of GoldenEye007’s grittiness.
-Instead, from the very first track, Perfect Dark’s sci-fi, neo-noir elegance fittingly underscores the architecture of the game’s locations – all shiny metal surfaces gleaming in the night and massive structures cast in imposing angles.
-Perfect Dark’s score also aptly emphasises the game’s larger scale – all while eschewing theatrics – by adding choral vocals and theremin-like, whistled melodies, ingeniously accentuating the music’s alien qualities.
+Instead, from the very first track, Perfect Dark’s sci-fi, neo-noir elegance fittingly underscores the architecture of the game’s locations – all shiny metal surfaces gleaming in the night and massive structures cast in looming shadows.
+Perfect Dark’s score also aptly emphasises the game’s larger scale by adding choral vocals and theremin-like, whistled melodies.
+Such creative choices ingeniously accentuate the music’s alien qualities while eschewing theatrics.

 However, this isn’t music that’s constantly cool to the touch.
 “Chicago: Stealth” is a striking melange of haunting atmospherics and outright melodicism, with the whistled lead melody suddenly sounding lonely rather than unsettling.
 Also, like GoldenEye 007, Perfect Dark – despite the static nature of many of its compositions – knows how to ramp things up as the stakes keep rising.
 The flawlessly executed climax of this build-up is the suitably epic final boss track “Skedar Leader”.
 The composition showcases Kirkhope’s ability to also write extended action tracks, thanks to an abundance of perfectly developed material.